Bandicoots

 Cassowaries are frugivores (fruit eaters), and are known to eat the fruits from 238 plant species.

 Many species rely on cassowaries for seed dispersal and germination.
 For this reason they’re known as a ‘keystone’ species.
-They’ve also been called rainforest gardeners, swallowing fruit whole and spreading the seeds great distances.
+They’ve also been called rainforest gardeners, swallowing fruit whole and spreading seeds great distances.
+Their dung provides a ready-made fertiliser to help the seeds sprout.

 Cassowaries also occasionally eat small vertebrates, invertebrates, fungi and carrion (dead animals).

 Cassowaries make deep booming and rumbling noises, and hiss when threatened.
 For such a large bird, they’re quite elusive.
-Typically shy and solitary, they can become aggressive when threatened.
+Typically shy and solitary, they can become aggressive when threatened and have been called the world's most dangerous bird.1

 After cyclones cassowaries venture closer to human settlements, and this makes them more vulnerable to existing threats, especially dog attacks and collisions with vehicles.
 Road accidents are a large source of mortality.
 Finally, predation by feral pigs, and diseases such as tuberculosis, also affect their survival.